Viola Frey

 Viola Frey (August 15, 1933 – July 26, 2004) was an American artist working in sculpture, painting and drawing, and professor emerita at California College of the Arts.
 She lived and worked in the San Francisco Bay Area and was renowned for her larger-than-life, colorfully glazed clay sculptures of men and women, which expanded the traditional boundaries of ceramic sculpture.

 Early life and education

-She born in 1933, Viola Frey grew up on her family's vineyard in Lodi, California.
+Born in 1933, Viola Frey grew up on her family's vineyard in Lodi, California.

 She received a BFA in 1956 from California College of Arts and Crafts (now California College of the Arts), where she studied painting with Richard Diebenkorn and ceramics with Vernon "Corky" Coykendall and Charles Fiske.
 Her fellow students included Robert Arneson, Manuel Neri and Nathan Oliveira.
 After receiving her bachelor's degree, she attended graduate school at Tulane University and studied with Mark Rothko and George Rickey.
 She left Tulane in 1957 without receiving her master's degree and moved to New York to work with ceramicist Katherine Choy at the Clay Art Center in Port Chester, New York.

 The Clay Art Center was one of the earliest venues on the East Coast geared toward artists exploring ceramics as a fine art medium without the functional constraints of craft.